-If you’re moving into a new apartment, especially alone, you want to feel safe in your new environment.
-It may be on a different side of town or an entirely new city – either way, when you’re not familiar with your surroundings, things can be a bit more frightening.
-Don’t let your fears get the best of you – follow these tips to rest at night knowing you’re safe and sound.
+Moving into a new apartment in a new city?
+When you're not familiar with your city, neighbors, or even the ins and outs of your apartment, things can get pretty scary, pretty fast.
+Don't let your fears get the best of you – follow these tips to rest easy at night knowing you're safe and sound in your apartment.

-Before you rent, research the area to see what crime is like there.
-You may be surprised, for better or worse, and you don’t want your safety to be a surprise.
+Before you rent, use CrimeReports.com to research the area you’re moving to.
+You may be surprised, for better or worse, and you never want your safety to be a surprise.
 You could also take your research a step further and find a community forum or talk to people about crime in the area to find out where it may take place and what to avoid.

-No matter what, make sure your apartment has new locks on it.
-Landlords sometimes don’t get all the keys returned and fail to change the locks, or rotate locks among apartments.
-Be vigilant about making sure a locksmith has taken care of it.
+Try to make sure your apartment has new locks.
+Landlords sometimes don’t get all the keys returned from previous tenants and fail to change the locks, or rotate locks among apartments.
+Talk to your landlord about replacing the locks and offer to call a locksmith, if needed.

 Also, if your door does not have a peephole, request to get one installed.
 It’s a simple request, and a big help when strangers come knocking.

-More fire safety protocol: your fire escape.
-Many urban apartments don’t have many exits, therefore, a fire escape is there for you to get out quick in case of emergency.
-Make sure you know your safety exits and how to quickly and safely evacuate if necessary.
+Knowing your fire escape route is just as important as having smoke detectors.
+Some older urban apartments don’t have many exits; therefore, a fire escape is there for you to get out quickly in case of an emergency.
+Make sure you know your fire exits and how to quickly and safely evacuate, if necessary.

-If you have any priceless possessions, the best way to keep them safe is putting them in a safe.
-Small safes can be inexpensive and you can tuck them away wherever you’d like.
-Make sure only you have access to your belongings.
+If you have any priceless possessions, the best way to keep them in an apartment is to put them in a safe (and cover them with renters insurance).
+Small safes can be inexpensive, and you can tuck them away almost anywhere.
+Look for a safe that would be difficult for an intruder to carry away, and make sure that only you know the code or have the key.